mdb1/SwiftyPick/Documentation/TestPlans.md

   desc "Sanity checks to run on CI" lane :sanity_checks do
     unit_tests_full_plan
-    unit_tests_regional_us
-    unit_tests_regional_arg
+    unit_tests_regional
   end
 ```

-In this case, I've added a new lane for each of the configurations:
+In this case, we've added a new lane for each of the configurations:
 1. The System Configuration that will run all the tests (`UnitTestsPlan`).
-2. The US Regional Config, that will only run the tests in the `RegionalTestsPlan` with the region set to United States 🇺🇸 and the language set to English.
+2. The Regional Config, that will only run the tests in the `RegionalTestsPlan` using all it's configurations
-3. The US Regional Config, that will only run the tests in the `RegionalTestsPlan` with the region set to Argentina 🇦🇷 and the language set to Spanish.

-Adding new regions would only imply adding one more lane.

-### Disclaimer
-We could actually use only one lane for the RegionalTests and set the array of configs (us, arg, etc) to the  `only_test_configurations` property.
-However, currently we are having a lot of problems with Github Actions taking too long to boot the iOS simulator, and failing the tests due to that.
-So a workaround for now is to run each configuration in a different lane.
-This seems to have solved the problem.
+    * 🇺🇸 United States with English language.
+    * 🇦🇷 Argentina with Spanish language.